DickinsonCollege/FarmData2/INSTALL.md

 2. Choosing "Open Folder" from the "File" menu.
 3. Selecting "FarmDat2".
 4. Clicking the "Open" button.
-5. Confirm that you trust the authors of the code in the folder, if asked.
+5. Confirm that you "trust the authors of the files in this folder", if asked.
 6. Choose "Explorer" from the "View" menu to see the `FarmData2` file tree.

-If you are using your own VSCode or VSCodium installation please refer to the [docker/dev/vscodium.bash](docker/dev/vscodium.bash) file for information about the extensions that are being used by the FarmData2 development environment.
+If you are using your own VSCode or VSCodium installation please refer to [docker/dev/Dockerfile](docker/dev/Dockerfile) file for information about the VSCodium extensions that are being used by the FarmData2 development environment.

 ### Stopping and Starting FarmData2 ###